 Parts of a Telescope and their Function

 A telescope is a system of parts that work together to present an image to your eye.
 I am going to overview the parts of the system so you have a better understanding as you read this guide and other articles on telescopes and astronomy.
-Because this is a general guide I will touch on things that may not apply to your telescope.
-You might want to note which are the pieces that match to your telescope.
+Because this is a general guide, I will touch on things that may not apply to your telescope.
+You might want to note the pieces that match your telescope.

 Some optical tubes have both lenses and mirrors.
 These are called catadioptric telescopes.
-The most common are the Schmidt-Cassegrain telescope, SCT, and the Maksutov-Cassegrain telescopes, MCT.
+The most common are the Schmidt-Cassegrain telescope, SCT, and the Maksutov-Cassegrain telescope, MCT.